gregordr/ImageStore/README.md

 Requirements:
  - Docker
  - Docker-compose
+ - For automatic labeling: x86_64 CPU (also known as x64, x86_64, AMD64 and Intel 64)

-If you want to build yourself, for example because you are not on x86_64, then clone this repo and run ```docker-compose -f docker-compose-build.yml up```
+If you want to build yourself, then clone this repo and run ```docker-compose -f docker-compose-build.yml up```

 ### Without docker